 After mom established me in Grant Elementary School, she took a job at Carithers and quickly worked her way up to Assistant Manager.
 I loved her stories of chasing shoplifters down the road and that job provided our family with extra money and her with a sense of achievement.

 If you grew up nearby, you most likely did business with her.
-She no doubt impressed you as a great customer-facing professional.
-She was very good at type of work – thus you most likely had a favorable impression of Carithers.
+She was very good at customer facing work – thus you most likely had a favorable impression of Carithers.
 But there was a darker side of this woman and I loved her for it because I can blame most of my most outlandish ideas on her genetics commingling with my own mostly innocent inclinations.

 By way of evidence, I doubt if any of you knew what went on inside of Carithers’ locked doors most evenings before a huge sale.